tnewcomb20/meplan.github.io/README.md

 **Technical Proficiency:**
 Users may have varying levels of technical proficiency, ranging from tech-savvy individuals to those with limited experience in using digital tools for academic purposes.
 The usability test aims to evaluate the website's accessibility and ease of use for users with different technical backgrounds.

-**Device and Platform Preferences:**
-The user population may access the Meplan website through various devices, including laptops, desktops, tablets, and mobile phones.
-The usability test should consider the compatibility and responsiveness of the website on different platforms.

 **Academic Stages:**
-Users may be in different academic stages, such as freshmen, sophomores, juniors, seniors, and graduate students.
+Users may be in different academic stages, such as freshmen, sophomores, juniors, and seniors.
 The website should cater to the specific needs and challenges associated with these stages, and the evaluation will assess its suitability for users at different points in their academic journeys.

 **Varied User Goals:**
 The user population has a range of goals, including tracking homework assignments, managing academic deadlines, improving productivity, and achieving better academic results.
 The usability test will evaluate the website's ability to help users meet these goals effectively.